Armenian Film Society: Major events

-The Armenian Film Society's "flagship events" are the annual Armenian Film Festival and the Armenian Women in Film and Entertainment panel discussions.
+The Armenian Film Society's "flagship events" are the annual Armenian Film Festival and the Armenian Women in Film and Entertainment panel discussion.

 Armenian Film Festival

 In 2023, the centennial of the Armenian film industry, the organization launched its Armenian Film Festival, with events held at Alex Theatre, Laemmle Glendale and Hero House.
 The festival included book signing events for producer Howard Kazanjian and the American premiere of Michael A. Goorjian's Amerikatsi.
 At the festival, co-founder Armen Karaoghlanian stated, "Hopefully [audiences] can walk away with a better understanding of who Armenians are because they might hear about the struggles we are going through, [but] I can't think of a better way to really understand the [Armenian] people than through film."

 The 2024 festival, held at LOOK Cinemas, featured the American premiere of Atom Egoyan's Seven Veils.
 In an interview at the event, co-founder Armen Karaoghlanian reflected on the growth of Armenian cinema, noting that "It wasn't too long ago when, you know, you'd say 'Armenian film' or 'Armenian cinema', and you might think of a certain type of film.
 You know, maybe, you'd think of Soviet Armenian films, maybe you'd think of some of the stuff you'd find on T.V., but I think in recent years, and especially this year, that bar is getting much higher, year over year, and I want people to walk away not saying 'I saw a good Armenian film' or a great Armenian film, I want to say 'I saw a great film,' period."

+The 2025 festival included the Los Angeles premiere of Monsieur Aznavour.

 Armenian Women in Film and Entertainment

 In 2023, the organization held its first Armenian Women in Film and Entertainment panel discussion, featuring film and television editor Yvette M. Amirian, media personality Sona Movsesian, producer Fuliane Petikyan, actor Angela Sarafyan, and producer Natalie Qasabian.

 The 2024 event was moderated by Sona Movsesian, featuring concept artist Joanna Bush, business manager Anna DerParseghian, actress Alexandra Hedison, and film publicist Teni Karapetian.

+The 2025 event, again moderated by Sona Movsesian, featured makeup artist and actress Helen Kalognomos, filmmaker and actress Diana Madison, entertainment attorney Ramela Ohanian, and director Natalie Shirinian.